 How should you choose your degree?
 What if you aren’t sure you’re 100% committed to becoming a physician?
 What if you doubt yourself?
 What should you do?

 By the way, I have a new book coming out called The Premed Playbook: Guide to the Medical School Personal Statement.
 You can preorder it now on Amazon and Barnes and Noble.
-Also, check out Next Step Test Prep if you need some MCAT prep help.
-Use the promo code MSHQ to save 10% from their services.
+Also, check out Blueprint MCAT (formerly Next Step Test Prep) if you need some MCAT prep help.
+Need MCAT Prep?
+Save on tutoring, classes, and full-length practice tests by using promo code “MSHQ” for 10% off Next Step full-length practice tests or “MSHQTOC” for $50 off MCAT tutoring or the Next Step MCAT Course at Blueprint MCAT (formerly Next Step Test Prep)!

 Questions being answered here on this podcast are taken from the Nontrad Premed Forum.